bencevans/commander-tabtab.js/README.md

 ##Installation

-*Sorry wording isn't brilliant.
-If you need a hand drop me a note. @bencevans on [Twitter](http://twitter.com/bencevans) and [GitHub](http://github.com/bencevans).
+*Use the example as a reference however if you need a hand drop me a note. @bencevans on [Twitter](http://twitter.com/bencevans) and [GitHub](http://github.com/bencevans).
 You can find my email on my GitHub profile.*

 ####Codebase